Blonde and Blonder: Plot

-Believing that Dee and Dawn are assassins, Leo and Swan offer them $250,000 to "take out" Hang Wong, the head of the Triads in Niagara Falls, Ontario.
+Consequently, Leo and Swan offer them $250,000 to "take out" Hang Wong, the head of the Triads in Niagara Falls, Ontario.
 Dee and Dawn agree, but they think that they have to take Wong on a date.
 Federal agents discover the plan to kill Wong and follow the blonde duo also thinking they are Cat and Kit.
 The Godfather sends Leo and Swan to follow the girls to make sure Wong gets whacked.
 Once the blonde duo arrive in Niagara Falls, they settle at a casino hotel and resort, which Mr. Wong owns.
 Cat and Kit also arrive there and find out that Dee and Dawn are pretending to be them and have been the hired assassins.
-They plan to get revenge because Dee and Dawn stole their reputation for whacking Rimoli and are pretending to be them to kill Wong.
+They plan to get revenge for this double theft of reputation.

 While Dawn is winning money at the casino, Dee meets Mr. Wong during his meeting with Leo and Swan.
 Dee tells Wong that Leo and Swan hired her to show him a good time.
 Federal agents spot Dee with Wong in the casino, and chase them.
 Wong decides to kidnap Dee and takes her to his yacht.
 Meanwhile, they are chased by the federal agents, Dawn, Cat and Kit.
 The federal agents and police take everyone into custody.

 Back at the casino, the police arrest Kit and Cat, and also Wong for kidnapping Dee.
-Dawn and Dee kiss despite that Dawn finally finds her dream man (who had joined her in the boat chase), and with the millions of dollars Dawn won at the casino, Dee and Dawn establish Dee and Dawn's Famous Turtle Sanctuary in the countryside where they only have one turtle but promise to have more soon.
+Dawn and Dee kiss despite that Dawn finally finds her dream man Ken (who had joined her in the boat chase), and with the millions of dollars Dawn won at the casino, Dee and Dawn establish Dee and Dawn's Famous Turtle Sanctuary in the countryside where they only have one turtle but promise to have more soon.